205 W 5th Ave

 The HYS website provides users with results, sorting options, and fact sheets that cover youth survey responses on a variety of topics ranging from Marijuana use to Health and Health-Related Behaviors.

 Marijuana retailers are allowed to provide lockboxes for the secure storage of marijuana products and paraphernalia to customers.
 Lockboxes can be purchased by retail marijuana businesses and sold, as long as they are sold for no less than the cost of acquisition.
 Lockboxes can also be donated to any person eligible to purchase marijuana.
-In both cases, lockboxes cannot be used as an incentive or condition of a recipient’s purchase of marijuana product or paraphernalia.
+However, in both cases, lockboxes cannot be used as an incentive or condition of a recipient’s purchase of marijuana product or paraphernalia.
 For more information, see RCW 69.50.357

-Well trained staff are the first line of defense against accidental marijuana sales.
+Well trained staff are the first line of defense against accidental underage marijuana sales.
 RCW 69.50.357 requires that all marijuana retail employees are trained on the rules to ensure that underage youth are not permitted to enter or remain on the premises.

 Literature on youth marijuana prevention can be distributed to interested customers.
 Literature can be donated from outside organizations, as long as they are not a marijuana producer, processor, or retailer, per RCW 69.50.357.
 The Kittitas County Public Health Department, the Washington State Liquor and Cannabis Board, and many other organizations offer free literature and resources.
 For more information contact Public Health at 509-962-7515 or email us